apita1423/cosmoschronicles_pp5/README.md

 6. Once connected, pick the repository that you will want to connect to.
 7. Under 'Manual Deploy', click on Deploy Branch.
 8. Once manual deployment is successful click on 'View' or scroll up and click on 'Open App'

-## 🔭 Technologies Used

-### Languages Used

-- HTML
-- CSS
-- Javascript
-- React

-### Frameworks Used

-- ReactJS
-- Cloudinary
-- React-Bootstrap

-### Database Platform Used

- - Code Institute's PostgresSQL Database

-### Tools Used

-- VSCode - IDE used to create both Cosmos Chronicles' frontend and backend.
-- Github - To store the Cosmos Chronicles Repo.
-- Font Awesome - Icons used throughout the project.
-- Balsamiq - Used to create the wireframes.
-- Pexel - Images used for the posts.
-- NASA PhotoJournal - Used for the images of Saturn and Titan.
-[NASA Photjournal](https://photojournal.jpl.nasa.gov/)
-- Coolors - Used to pick colours.
-- CSS Gradient - Used to great the colours gradient for the background.
-[CSS Gradient](https://cssgradient.io/)
-- Canva - Used for the design of the logo, notfound page image, and astronomical clock image.
-- ChatGPT - Used for About Us, News, and Events content.
-- AmIResponsive - Used for the responsive image in README.
-- ResponsiveTestTool - Used to test the site in various sizes.
-[ResponsiveTestTool](https://responsivetesttool.com/)

-## 🔭 Components

-- <strong>Asset.js</strong> - Houses the spinner, src, and message.
-The spinner shows when the parts of the site is loading and when scrolling down through the post (part of the infinite scroll).
-The Asset component is used throughout the code: ProfilePage.js, PopularProfiles.js, PostsPage.js, PostPage.js, PostCreateForm.js, EventsPage.js, ChroniclesPage.js, ChronicleEditForm.js, ChronicleCreateForm.js, AboutUs.js, NotFound.js, and NavBar.js.

-- <strong>Avatar.js</strong> - Used to store the profile avatar of the users.
-The Avatar component was used in NavBar.js, Chronicle.js, Comment.js, CommentCreateForm.js, Event.js, Post.js, and Profile.js.

-- <strong>MoreDropdown.js</strong> -  Used for the edit/update of comments, posts, profiles, events, and news.
-For the profiles, it contains edit profile, edit username, and edit password.
-For the comments, posts, events, and news it contains edit or delete.
-The MoreDropdown component is used in Chronicle.js, Comment.js, Event.js, Post.js, and ProfilePage.js.

-- <strong>NavBar.js</strong> - Used to display the navbar across all pages.
-The NavBar was placed in the App.js where all the routes for each page is located.

-- <strong>NotFound.js</strong> - Used to house the code for displaying the error message.
-If a invalid url is searched it would show the NotFound component which house the image and message for the 404 error.
-The NotFound.js component was also placed in the App.js.

 ## 🔭 Credits